Brennall/HFH-SRD/Chapter06.md

 ## Monsters Encountered

-The monster descriptions in Chapter 8 list Hit Dice and Number Encountered.
+The monster descriptions in [Chapter 8](Chapter08.md#chapter-8-monsters) list Hit Dice and Number Encountered.
 Number Encountered is the recommended ranges for the number of the monster type that will be encountered at one time.
 The number of monsters encountered will vary depending on whether they are encountered wandering or in their lair, and whether they are in the wilderness or in the dungeon.
 When encountered in dungeons, the number encountered will vary depending on the dungeon level.
-The Dungeon Wandering Monster Level table, in Section 10, Secrets, provides detailed guidance on how many monsters of a particular type are likely to appear on each dungeon level.
+The [Dungeon Wandering Monster Level](Chapter10.md#wandering-monsters-in-the-dungeon) table, in Chapter 10, [Secrets](Chapter10.md#chapter-10-secrets), provides detailed guidance on how many monsters of a particular type are likely to appear on each dungeon level.

 ## Surprise

 When monsters and characters encounter each other unexpectedly, there is the possibility one or both sides might be surprised.
 For instance, if the characters are making a lot of noise, the monster may not have a chance to be surprised but the characters might be if the monster was waiting quietly.

 In such circumstances, the Judge makes a surprise roll for the monsters and/or the adventurers as a group.
-The Judge rolls 1d6, adds any relevant adjustments, and consults the Surprise table below:
+The Judge rolls 1d6, adds any relevant adjustments, and consults the [Surprise](Chapter06.md#surprise) table below:

 #### Surprise